Ho3einWave/todoappvue/README.md

-# A todo app writed in vue
+# A todo app written in vue

 ![This is an image](./assets/app.png)